cybercongress/cybercongress/site/content/post/cyber-wednesday-2020-03-25.md

 ## @aha203

 Ongoing:

 - Postproduction of the first podcast with @serejandmyself
 - Coordination of Euler-6 release and Take Off
-- New structure sujestion for [Go-Cyber Read.me](https://github.com/cybercongress/go-cyber/blob/Aha203-patch-1/README.md/)
+- New structure suggestion for [Go-Cyber Read.me](https://github.com/cybercongress/go-cyber/blob/Aha203-patch-1/README.md/)
 - First podcast about Cyber team

 To do:

 - Coordination of Euler-6 release and Take Off
 - Communication with possible donators
 - Check of user journey map (user tests)